JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 to the storage layer.

 From the perspective of efficient access, it would be helpful if accessing a subset of written data didn't require reading through an entire dataset to be able to identify and access the required subset.
-This is where partitioning by table columns helps.
+This is where *explicitly* partitioning by table columns helps.

-To see partitioning in action, lets set up some data and a storage location first and store the data there with ``kartothek``:
+To see explicit partitioning in action, lets set up some data and a storage location first and store the data there with ``kartothek``:

 .. ipython:: python